phongbug/LG-CLI/README.md

 ```js
 .option('-gd, --global-domains', 'sync invaild global domains');
 ```
-Ex: `node sync -gd` -> will find invalid domain of global domain(live api) and update valid domain again, this handling save more time with sync all valid domains of all whitelabel
+Ex: `node sync -gd` -> will find invalid domains of all global domains from live api then update valid domains again, this handling save more time instead syncing all valid domains of all whitelabels

 ### Updated
 - Add more parameter `-ff` | `--from-file` of statement `node sync -dmallwls` :